-Foreign workers may obtain green cards to come to the United States only if their potential U.S. employer can prove that no American worker is qualified, willing, and available to take the job.
+Foreign workers may obtain green cards to come to the United States only if their potential U.S. employer can prove that no U.S. worker (meaning a citizen, permanent resident, refugee, or asylee) is qualified, willing, and available to take the job.
 The process of proving this to the U.S. government is called "labor certification."
 (The requirements are much less for foreign workers seeking to enter the U.S. on temporary, nonimmigrant visas, such as H-1Bs and H-2Bs, which are not covered here; for more information, see Who Qualifies for a Nonimmigrant (Temporary) Visa.)

 The procedures for obtaining labor certification were radically changed in 2005, in an effort to streamline and shorten the application process.

-Under the new procedures, the first step is for the employer to request what's called a "prevailing wage determination" (PWD) from the U.S. Department of Labor (DOL) using an online system called iCert.
+The first step is for the employer to request what's called a "prevailing wage determination" (PWD) from the U.S. Department of Labor (DOL) using an online system called FLAG.
 The PWD will indicate how much is normally paid to people in jobs equivalent to the one being offered.
 This information is important because the employer must offer the immigrating worker 100% or more of the prevailing wage.
-The PWD is valid for no longer than one year, and sometimes for less time.
+The PWD is valid for no less than 90 days and no more than one year.

 Next, the employer can begin making the required good faith effort to find a U.S. worker for the job, by advertising and recruiting in the United States.
 (Actually, the employer can start recruiting U.S. workers before this, but must make sure to offer a salary that's at least as high as the prevailing wage.)